-Authorize issuance of a General Lease - Recreational and Protective Structure Use to Brian Durwood beginning August 23, 2018, for a term of 20 years, for a portion of an existing deck, dock, appurtenant facilities, and retaining wall, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the portion of an existing deck, dock, and appurtenant facilities: \$546 per year, with an annual Consumer Price Index adjustment; consideration for the retaining wall: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+Authorize issuance of a General Lease - Residential and Recreational Use to David R. Peck, Trustee of the David R. Peck Trust, beginning August 23, 2018, for a term of 20 years, for a portion of an existing residence with walkway, dock, ramp, boat lift, and float, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration: \$4,467 per year, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.